What are the implications of GDPR for digital archiving?

 For users - and would-be users - of digital archiving solutions, this is bound to raise a few questions.
 Is digital archiving exempt from GDPR?
 Is it fundamentally incompatible with the new rules?
-And where will this leave our web and social media archives come May 25th?
+And where does this leave website and social media archiving?

 In this blog, we look at the implications of GDPR for digital archiving, as well as how users of digital archiving solutions can protect themselves against future compliance risks in the EU’s new data protection landscape.